mrdbrg/React/React Practice/Udemy/React_Bootcamp /05-React_Forms/controlled-component/README.md

   - In HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on use input.
   - React mutable state is kept in the state of components, and only updated with setState.

+## One Source of Truth

+- We make the React state be the "single source of truth"
+- React controls:
+  - What is shown (the value of the component).
+  - What happens when the user types (this gets kept in state).
+- Input elements controlled in this way are called "controlled components".